TritonDataCenter/rfd/rfd/0036/README.md

 - Docker containers
 - Manta jobs

 The prior art examples given above focus on services that run continuously, and that is the priority, but nothing in this RFD should be taken to exclude support for services that run on demand or on a schedule defined by the service operator.
-Fo